TEAMMATES/teammates/devdocs/process.md

      This is to ensure that the code is properly formatted.
      You may tweak the code further to improve readability as auto-format doesn't always result in a good layout.

+   * Ensure that the code passes static analysis.
+     The details on how to run static analysis locally is given on [this document](staticAnalysis.md).

    * Ensure _dev green_ (i.e., all *local* tests are passing on dev server).